gana36/VALORANT_QA_CHATBOT/README.md

 ### 🖥️ 1.
 User Interface & Session Management

 #### 🎭 **Streamlit Chat Interface**
-Streamlit is a framework, in our project, we used it as a tool for the end user(non-technical) to interact with database stored in AWS S3.
+Streamlit is a framework, we used it as a tool for the end user(non-technical) to interact with database stored in AWS S3.

 #### 🔄 **Session Management**
 For enhancing usability, chatbot stores chat history in the session state.
 Also a button to clear the whole chat is provided to reset the conversation instantly.